RHEcosystemAppEng/dbaas-operator/README.md

 1. From the OpenShift console home page, switch to the **Developer** perspective.
 2. Click **+Add**.
 3. Select or create a project for your application where you want to add a database to.
-   Here is sample Quarkus application deployment for [Crunchy Bridge](config/samples/quarkus-crunchydata-sample-app.yaml).
+   Here is sample application deployment for [Service Bindings](https://github.com/RHEcosystemAppEng/dbaas-operator/discussions/365).
 4. Click the **Cloud-hosted Database** category.
    ![database-provider](docs/images/connected-database-v2.png)
 5. Select the cloud-hosted database provider tile, and click **Add to Topology**.